lukealibozek/UFOs/README.md

 ### Potential use case

-This tool can be used, for example, to compare frequencies of sightings at various locations, where
+This tool can be used to compare sightings at various locations and visualize trends.
+For example, the city "el cajon" returns five results - four of which occurring on the same evening.
+The fifth sighting, taking place three days later, mentions "fake stars" observed in the sky.
+Given that the description is less explicit than the others, and lacking corroboration by anyone else, this sighting reads as less credible.

 ## Summary
 ---